ANGELINA EIDSON

 As a trained vocalist and advocate, I’ve learned that music doesn’t just entertain, it creates connection.

-I want to use my voice to help the Miss Florida Organization reach communities we haven’t traditionally tapped.
+I want to use my voice to help the Miss Florida Organization reach communities we haven’t traditionally reached.

 Initiatives: